Automedon/cssbattle.dev/README.md

 # cssbattle.dev
 cssbattle.dev solutions

-It is not the best, but is my humble solutions
+It is not the best but is my humble solutions